 The online checkout is a vital part of the path to purchase.
 But it’s often the moment when businesses lose a potential customer.
 In fact, almost 70% of people will fail to complete the checkout process when shopping online.
 Here are four ways Aussie businesses can revive their online checkout.

 Using secure payment providers that consumers are familiar with, like PayPal and Afterpay, can help you win trust.
 Online payment and technology expert Jeff Clementz suggests you should let consumers know early in the online engagement process that a reputable payment method is available from your website.
 For example, you could add your chosen provider’s badge onto your homepage and all product pages.

 How does your website measure up?

 Test it now with the free website health checker.Test nowHow does your website measure up?

 2. Don’t ask too much

-“Its important for small businesses to work with their shopping cart provider to optimise their website for a mobile device,” Clementz explained.
-“That’s critical because consumers don’t want to pinch and squeeze on a mobile device; they want the site to be optimised and most good shopping cart applications on the market will mobile optimise.”
+“It’s important for small businesses to work with their shopping cart provider to optimise their website for a mobile device,” Clementz explains.
+“That’s critical, because consumers don’t want to pinch and squeeze on a mobile device; they want the site to be optimised, and most good shopping cart applications on the market will mobile-optimise.”

 Many online retailers fall into the trap of adopting a complicated checkout design.
 Instead, each step should be simple and purposeful.
 The goal is to help customers get what they want efficiently, without any hurdles.
 A one-page checkout can make it easier for customers, saving them from toggling through multiple pages.
 Consider displaying your shipping method and cost, as well as any terms and conditions up front.

 These adjustments are often easy to achieve.
 But if you can’t dedicate the time, or if it seems a little daunting, consider hiring an expert to help you improve your online checkout experience.
 Your e-commerce sales could be all the better for it.